Matthew James Adams

 Adams was the undisputed starter at first base for the Cardinals in Cardinals, playing 142 games, including 132 starts at the position.
 He had another productive season, hitting .288 with 34 doubles, 5 triples and 15 homers, scoring 55 runs ad driving in 68.
 The Cardinals traded Craig to the Red Sox at the end of July, confirming that they saw him as the starter going forward.
 In the postseason, he hit .250 with a home run in NLDS as the Cards defeated the Los Angeles Dodgers, then .222 with 2 homers and 3 RBIs in their NLCS loss to the San Francisco Giants.
 He returned as the team's starter at first base in 2015, but his season ended early because of an injury.
 He was batting .243 with 4 homers and 20 RBIs in 43 games when he injured his right quadriceps while running out a double against the Arizona Diamondbacks on May 26th.
 He had to be taken out of the game immediately and an examination of the injured muscled revealed a serious strain requiring surgery and likely putting him out for the remainder of the season.
-It was the second serious injury suffered by the first-place Cardinals that month, as they had lost ace pitcher Adam Wainwright to a torn Achilles tendon a couple of weeks earlier. like Wainwright, however, he confounded medical predictions by making it back to the field before the end of the season, being activated on September 10th and being used regularly as a pinch-hitter during the last three weeks of the year.
+It was the second serious injury suffered by the first-place Cardinals that month, as they had lost ace pitcher Adam Wainwright to a torn Achilles tendon a couple of weeks earlier.
+Like Wainwright, however, he confounded medical predictions by making it back to the field before the end of the season, being activated on September 10th and being used regularly as a pinch-hitter during the last three weeks of the year.
 He finished the year with a .240 average in 60 games, with 5 homers and 24 RBIs and a deflated OPS+ of only 78.
 He was not used in the postseason.